top of page

 West Malaysia Day 7: Muar Old Town to Malacca Old Town

-I checked-out at 9:15am, after some delays in waiting for the hotel staff to come and return my deposit in cash — foreigners were unable to e-transfers via local banks.
+I checked-out at 9:15am, after some delays in waiting for the J. Boutique Hotel's staff to come and return my deposit in cash — foreigners were unable to utilise e-transfer via local banks for return of deposits.

-Kopi 434 was not very busy, so I had no pressure to finish fast and leave.
-I ordered nasi lemak ayam goreng (coconut-flavoured rice with fried chicken) and a cup of hot elephant beans kopi-o (sugar added separately).
-“Elephant” beans were the large-seed Liberica beans, a local product of Johor.
+Despite being a Sunday morning, Kopi 434 was not very busy, so I had no pressure to finish fast and leave.
+I had nasi lemak ayam goreng (coconut-flavoured rice with fried chicken) and a cup of hot "elephant-o", short for "elephant beans kopi-o".
+“Elephant” coffee beans were the large-seed Liberica beans, a local produce of Johor.

 I sat in the cafe for about a hour.
 Seeing that more people were coming in closer to 11am, I left, crossed the road to the bus terminal and continued to wait there.

-11:20am, the waiting 40-seater Mayang Sari bus designated for Kluang opened its door for boarding.
+11:20am, the waiting 40-seater Mayang Sari bus designated for Malacca opened its door for boarding.
 The air-conditioning in the bus was most welcoming.
 At 11:30am sharp, the bus departed from Muar.
-It was not even half full.
+It was not even half full — yup, most Malaysians would not go to Malacca on a Sunday.

 再见, Muar!
 Adios, Johor!

-Yes, I was leaving Johor after visiting three of its towns in one go.
-My total expenses so far was approximately S$310 (for 6.5 days) with accommodations and food taking up a big bulk of the expenses.
+I was leaving Johor after visiting three of its towns in one go.
+My total expenses so far was approximately S$310 (for 6.5 days) with accommodations and food taking up a big bulk of the expenses — naturally.

-The bus journey to Malacca took slightly more than an hour mainly due to slow traffic outside Melaka Sentral.
-It was a Sunday.
+The bus journey to Malacca took slightly more than an hour mainly due to slow traffic outside Melaka Sentral — it was a Sunday after all.
 After alighting from the bus, I walked to the Domestic Bus Terminal for Panorama Melaka Bus 17 bounded for Ujong Pasir.
 The fare was RM2 to Dutch Square.

-For some reasons, all roads within the “red houses” vicinity were closed and all passengers to Dutch Square were dropped off at Public Bank Melaka.
+For some reasons, all roads within the “red houses” vicinity were closed to all vehicles and all passengers to Dutch Square were dropped off at Public Bank Melaka.
 Not sure if the closure would be permanent or for a short period.
-Personally, I hoped that it would be permanent.
-Too many people were driving cars to the historical sites resulting in traffic congestions.
+Personally, I hoped that it would be permanent as too many people were driving cars — including Singapore-registered cars — to the historical sites resulting in traffic congestions.

-I checked-in to Casa Blanca Guest House in the outskirts of Melaka Old Town and gotten a really big room even though I booked a double room as single occupant.
+I checked-in to Casa Blanca Guest House in Taman Kota Laksamana, in the outskirts of Melaka Old Town, and gotten a really big room even though I booked a double room as single occupant.
 The room was on the second floor with a very big bathroom that came with a bathtub.
-It had a window too, but the guest house was pretty far from the roads.
-Then, some dogs barked and it was loud…
+It had a window too and another door to the balcony, and the guest house was pretty far from the roads — perfect.
+Then, some dogs barked and it was darn loud…

 I went to The Stolen Cup Cafe for late lunch.
 I had always like the vibes of The Stolen Cup and their rustic decorations.
 After going through their menu, I ordered an icy coco latte and smoked duck croissant with salad.
 Not something too heavy so I could still go for dinner later.